zephyrproject-rtos/zephyr/samples/net/mqtt_publisher/README.rst

 Currently, this sample application only supports static IP addresses.
 Open the :file:`src/config.h` file and set the IP addresses according to the LAN environment.
-Alternatively, set the IP addresses in the :file:`prj_frdm_k64f.conf` file.
+Alternatively, set the IP addresses in the :file:`prj.conf` file.

-This file :file:`src/config.h` also contains some variables that may be changed:
+The file :file:`src/config.h` also contains some variables that may be changed:

 MQTT broker TCP port: